The Exorcist (novel): Writing

+Inspirations

-Aspects of the character Father Merrin were based on the British archaeologist Gerald Lankester Harding, who had excavated the caves where the Dead Sea Scrolls had been found and whom Blatty had met in Beirut.
+Aspects of the Father Merrin character were based on the British archaeologist Gerald Lankester Harding, who had excavated the caves where the Dead Sea Scrolls had been found and whom Blatty had met in Beirut.
 Blatty has stated that Harding "was the physical model in my mind when I created the character [of Merrin], whose first name, please note, is Lankester".
+Another inspiration was the Jesuit theologian Pierre Teilhard de Chardin, a trained archeologist who worked on several notable digs.

 Aspects of the novel were inspired by an exorcism performed by the Jesuit priest, Fr.
 William S. Bowdern, who formerly taught at both St. Louis University and St. Louis University High School.
 Recent investigative research by freelance journalist Mark Opsasnick indicates that this was the real 1949 exorcism of a young boy from Cottage City, Maryland, whom Opsasnick refers to using the pseudonyms Robbie Mannheim and Roland Doe.
 The boy was sent to his relative's home on Roanoke Drive in St. Louis where most of the exorcism took place.
 However, according to the journalist: "There is simply too much evidence that indicates that as a boy he [Roland Doe] had serious emotional problems stemming from his home life.
 There is not one shred of hard evidence to support the notion of demonic possession".

 Blatty refers to the Loudun possessions and the Louviers possessions throughout the story, mostly when Fr.
 Karras is researching possession and exorcism to present the case to his superiors.
 He also has one of his characters tell a brief story about an unnamed fraudulent medium who had studied to be a Jesuit priest.
 This story can be found in Proceedings of the Society for Psychical Research, Vol. 114.
 1930, in an article about fraudulent practices by Daniel Dunglas Home.

+It has been speculated that Shirley McLaine, a former neighbor of the Blattys in California, may have been the basis for the Chris MacNeil character.
+The last name is similar; "Neil" may be an anagram of "Laine."
+Another correspondence between life and art: at the time Blatty knew MacLaine, she, like Chris MacNeil, had a married European couple as household staff.
+In addition, Blatty incorporated quotes from McLaine into the novel's dialogue.